programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Community Maps 2 adds a large, curated set of high quality gameplay terrains that their various makers have shared publicly.
 It is my opinion that every 0 A.D. installation should have Community Maps 2, since it adds diversity to the base game without changing its mechanics.

 Delenda Est brings major additions to the civilizations and gameplay of the base game, all oriented toward historical realism and depth of strategizing.
-Among many other new features, Delenda Est includes a novel fourth phase called the "Empire Phase," multiple new civilizations, many options for a special start-of-game hero for each civilization that yield different bonuses, enslavement of foreign peoples, cultic worship, majorly reworked economics (including two new resources, Glory and Coin, to accompany the base game's original four of Wood, Food, Metal, and Stone), and expanded technological trees for every civilization from the base game.
+Among many other new features, Delenda Est includes a novel fourth phase called the "Empire Phase," multiple new civilizations (as of the time of publication, these include Imperial Romans, Scythians, Suebian Germans, Syracusans, Thebans, Xiongnu, Yamatai Japanese, and Zapotecs), many options for a special start-of-game hero for each civilization that yield different bonuses, enslavement of foreign peoples, cultic worship, majorly reworked economics (including two new resources, Glory and Coin, to accompany the base game's original four of Wood, Food, Metal, and Stone), and expanded technological trees for every civilization from the base game.

 While I have many good things to write about Delenda Est, I only recommend that you bring it into your classroom if you are able to schedule multiple hours for learning gameplay mechanics.
 The base game, as a real-time strategy game, has a modest but non-negligible learning curve, and Delenda Est introduces a steeper one.
 Further, Delenda Est is only suited for multiplayer use, since AI (computer) players are not programmed to handle its special mechanics.